Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 electric dipole interactions of water.
 For the moment, we give the electric field 10 GHz where the electric field E_0 and electric dipole p_0 are of the order of 5x10^(-3) eV.
-The E_0 value can be as small as 5x10^(-4) eV for the 6x6x6 water cluster.
+The E_0 value can be as small as 5x10^(-4) eV for the 6x6x6 water cluster. with
 ### To Obtain the Initial Equilibrium for 298 K ###

 To give initial random noises to molecules, we will use salt ions initially as the dryrun.
-The 6x6x6 water clusters use 64 Na(+) and 64 Cl(-) ions and a run time is t=1700.
+The 6x6x6 water clusters use 64 Na(+) and 64 Cl(-) ions, and a run with included salt is t=4700.
-Then, the dryrun for water is continued at least for 5 periods of t=50,000, and the salt ions are completely removed for the real simulation run.
+Then, the salt ions are gradually removed, and the run of water is continued at least for 5 periods of t=50,000, before the real simulation run is started.
 The simulation run is shown in the next section in the PDF document with color pictures, "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_Code.pdf".